wyeworks/boom_slack_notifier/README.md

 By default BoomSlackNotifier uses [HTTPoison](https://github.com/edgurgel/httpoison) as the http client.

-You can setup your favorite client by warpping it with the `HttpAdapter` behaviour, for example:
+You can setup your favorite client by warpping it with the `SlackAdapter` behaviour, for example:

 ```
 #mojito_http_adapter.ex